 - Purchase the complete Expat Arrivals Hungary Guide (PDF)

-Though far from home, expats will be glad to know that keeping in touch in Hungary is easy and convenient.
-There are many reliable and affordable ways of contacting family and friends, and anyone else from home should they need or want to talk to them.
+Though far from home, expats will be pleased to know that keeping in touch in Hungary is easy and convenient.
+There are many reliable and affordable ways of contacting family and friends, and keeping up to date with local and international news.

 Internet in Hungary

 In the past, internet in Hungary has been a bit on the pricey side; however, major internet service providers like Magyar Telekom and UPC are having to contend with the low prices offered by newcomers to the industry, leading to an overall price drop.

 Many service providers offer useful bundles of broadband internet, cable television and landline telephone services.
 This often works out cheaper than purchasing each service separately.

 There are a number of mobile operators in Hungary, including Telenor, Vodafone and a relative newcomer, Digi.
 Mobile reception is usually good in the cities but is often patchy in rural areas, particularly when it comes to 3G and 4G mobile internet.

 Expats can choose between prepaid or postpaid plans.
 Although postpaid plans usually offer the most attractive packages, expats will need several documents to sign up.
 Typically, mobile companies require expat customers to present at least a passport, residence permit, address card and bank card.

 The affordability and convenience of mobile phones has led to a decline in the popularity of landlines.
 Today, installing a landline is usually only necessary for internet connection purposes or if a landline comes standard as part of a bundle of internet, cable and telephone services.